Use Ctrl-F in your browser to quickly search the topic if you're looking for something specific.

 - System Requirements

-There will be both Mac and Linux versions of the game in addition to Windows.
+There will be a Linux version of the game in addition to Windows.
 The prototype however was Windows only.
 The current version is being developed under Linux.
 OSX is currently not planned for support on release, due to the fact that they have not updated their OpenGL software since 2010.
 This does not mean that Mac support is dropped: Josh plans to create an OSX-specific version post-release.

 As this forum category is pretty large, you may need to use the search function to help find what you're looking for.
 This is not to say that everything has been suggested though!
 We encourage necro-bumping threads (the act of replying to a thread that is quite old) if you would like to contribute to specific topics.

 Not all suggestions are taken into consideration.
 Josh has the final say on whether something will make it into the game.
 If he decides he doesn't want to put it in the game, do not keep pushing the issue.

 The only time suggestions are shot down is usually only if they have been confirmed by Josh that they are off the table completely.
 However, there is a caveat to this as well; most of the time when an idea is off the table it is either due to taking too much time to implement and thus pushing back the release date, or because it may take too much time to brainstorm for Josh.
 There are technical people among you and us that if you do happen to come up with a novel way around a roadblock that makes it easy for Josh to implement, feel free to post it, even if it was off the table previously.
 It may spark enough to get a feature in, or allow a different perspective on an older issue.
 This does not guarantee your idea will make it in the game.

 - This is by no means an exhaustive list.
 As the game is still in development, these are subject to change at a moment's notice.
 An up-to-date list of all features is kept here.
 This will continue to be updated as the project continues, and covers more than is within the scope of this FAQ.

 - Input / Output Devices